kubernetes/kubernetes/docs/getting-started-guides/libvirt-coreos.md

 #### ² Qemu will run with a specific user.
 It must have access to the VMs drives

-All the disk drive resources needed by the VM (CoreOS disk image, kubernetes binaries, cloud-init files, etc.) are put inside `./cluster/libvirt-coreos/libvirt_storage_pool`.
+All the disk drive resources needed by the VM (CoreOS disk image, Kubernetes binaries, cloud-init files, etc.) are put inside `./cluster/libvirt-coreos/libvirt_storage_pool`.

 As we’re using the `qemu:///system` instance of libvirt, qemu will run with a specific `user:group` distinct from your user.
 It is configured in `/etc/libvirt/qemu.conf`.
 That qemu user must have access to that libvirt storage pool.